CharlesIrvineKC/mozart/guides/task_types.md

 # Mozart Task Types

-This guide will describe and give examples of each of the Mozart task types.
-We will use an [**example file**](https://github.com/CharlesIrvineKC/mozart/blob/main/lib/mozart/examples/examples.ex) from the Mozart GitHub repository.
-Copy it to your repository if you would like to follow along.

-Each example consists of two functions.
-One returns a list of process models.
-The other function, whose name starts with **run_**, is used to execute the process model in a process engine instance.

-Each **run_** function will output the state of the completed process for you to inspect.

 ## Properties Common to All Task Types

 All of the task types have the following properties: